 - One of the first games to use a Hero unit was Herzog Zwei, which actually integrated them into the interface, using them to move and direct the other units around the battlefield.

 - WarCraft originally had most heroes, at least in part II, as simply being a more powerful version of a regular unit, that was usually given a different team color than your regular units.
 Blizzard continued the concept in StarCraft, with heroes being significantly more powerful than their regular units.
 (Zeratul, the hero Dark Templar, can do over 100 damage in a single hit.)
 One character even got its own unique sprite in game.
 In Warcraft III, heroes really came into their own, with each having distinctive spells and appearances that pretty much took over the gameplay; additionally, unlike StarCraft, they could be built in multiplayer.
-Many user-created maps were made as essentially Diablo-like RPGs.
+Many user-created maps were made as essentially Diablo-like RPGs, and ultimately resulted in the birth of the Multiplayer Online Battle Arena genre.
 Blizzard themselves got into the act with the Bonus Orc Campaign in The Frozen Throne Expansion Pack being effectively this.
 On top of this, in WarCraft III the importance of Heroes lead Blizzard to ease up penalties for their deaths—unlike other units, Heroes could be reborn at an altar, and if a mission required the hero to stay alive, the Hero wasn't considered dead until the Altar was destroyed and you'd lost any possibility of building more.